amoe/lotdd/lotdd_notes.md

 vector.
 So this is a zero-copy version unlike the `const T&` version.
 Also note that `struct` provides a default move constructor that delegates to all of the constituent fields.

+I learned that you can't define an operator / free function in a header file as it will be included into all units multiple times.